-Fiction by Julia Gibson for MQR Online.
+Fiction by Julia Gibson.

 It was the third dry year.
 There had been a stream once, made of snowmelt from the mountains to the north, but even the snow had been sparse the winter our coyote mother met our dad, a dog who had his own concerns.
 When he stopped showing up, it wasn’t because he didn’t want to, Mam said.
 His obligations conflicted.

 That spring it only rained a time or two, and the sage covering the hills went brittle as Mam swelled with more of us than she could sustain.
 When the stream became a mudpath, she dug down to the damp.
 After a time, though, she could dig no deeper.
 So, coyote to the bone, she did without.

 Little water made little milk.
 At first there were five of us wailing mewlers, but if too many latched on, the milk ran out before anyone was satisfied.
 Then we all were crying, and Mam worried we’d be found by somebody bent on bringing coyote numbers down to none.
 One after another, three pups departed for the Beyond, and then it was only Luz and me, and there was barely enough.

 With no mate to bring her food, Mam went gaunt.
 She couldn’t leave the two of us to ourselves, and so she ate a little of this, a bit of that, dry stalks and rotten acorns, whatever there was to be had.
 Most nights she had little in her to cough up for us, so we learned early to nab beetles and scratch out grubs and somehow grew our lanky limbs on such measly fare.
 Mam lay beneath the toyon boughs at the mouth of the den, licking her ragged pelt, calling us to her if we wandered.